Lethbridge

-Lethbridge is the commercial, financial, transportation and industrial centre of southern Alberta.
+Lethbridge is the commercial, educational, financial, industrial and transportation centre of southern Alberta.
 The city's economy developed from drift mining for coal in the late 19th century and agriculture in the early 20th century.
 Half of the workforce is employed in the health, education, retail and hospitality sectors, and the top five employers are government-based.
-The only university in Alberta south of Calgary is in Lethbridge, and two of the three colleges in southern Alberta have campuses in the city.
-Cultural venues in the city include performing art theatres, museums and sports centres.
+Post-secondary institutes in the city include the University of Lethbridge, the only university in Alberta south of Calgary, as well as Lethbridge Polytechnic and Red Crow College.
+Cultural venues in the city include performing art theatres, galleries, museums, gardens, and sports centres.

 History

 Before the 19th century, the Lethbridge area was populated by several First Nations at various times.
 The Blackfoot referred to the area as Aksaysim ("steep banks"), Mek-kio-towaghs ("painted rock"), Assini-etomochi ("where we slaughtered the Cree") and Sik-ooh-kotok ("coal").
-The Sarcee referred to it as Chadish-kashi ("black/rocks"), the Cree as Kuskusukisay-guni ("black/rocks"), and the Nakoda (Stoney) as Ipubin-saba-akabin ("digging coal").
-The Kutenai people referred to it as ʔa•kwum.
+The Tsuutʼina (Sarcee) referred to it as Chadish-kashi ("black/rocks"), the Cree as Kuskusukisay-guni ("black/rocks"), and the Nakoda (Stoney) as Ipubin-saba-akabin ("digging coal").
+The Kutenai referred to it as ʔa•kwum.

-After the US Army stopped alcohol trading with the Blackfeet Nation in Montana in 1869, traders John J. Healy and Alfred B. Hamilton started a whiskey trading post at Fort Hamilton, near the future site of Lethbridge.
+After the United States Army stopped alcohol trading with the Blackfeet Nation in Montana in 1869, traders John J. Healy and Alfred B. Hamilton started a whisky trading post at Fort Hamilton, near the future site of Lethbridge.
 The post's nickname became Fort Whoop-Up.
-The whiskey trade led to the Cypress Hills Massacre of many native Assiniboine in 1873.
+The whisky trade led to the Cypress Hills Massacre of many native Assiniboine in 1873.
 The North-West Mounted Police, sent to stop the trade and establish order, arrived at Fort Whoop-Up on October 9, 1874.
 They managed the post for the next 12 years.